bhartiy/learnsellacious/pages/36.marketplace/15.pickup-availability/docs.md

 This enables the sellers to show stores pickup timing on their store page.
 To use pickup availability feature-

-1. Enable pickup availability from Settings>>Global Configuration>>Store timing Settings.
-Here Enable Pickup availability is to enable this functionality for sellers, Show Pickup availability is to show pickup status on the store page.
-Likewise Enable Pickup timing enables pickup timing functionality and Show Pickup timing is to show it on the store page.
+1. Enable pickup availability from **Settings>>Global Configuration>>Store timing Settings**.
+Here **Enable Pickup availability** is to enable this functionality for sellers, **Show Pickup availability** is to show pickup status on the store page.
+Likewise **Enable Pickup timing** enables pickup timing functionality and **Show Pickup timing** is to show it on the store page.
 This configuration can be overridden from the seller profile.

 ![](Screenshot%202020-05-14%20at%203.12.36%20PM.png)

 NOTE: Pickup functionality only works when Scope is Shipping  and Time Selection is Date and Time Slot.

-2. Now configure pickup timing and pickup slot in backed sellers profile or frontend profile edit.
-Show pickup availability is to show the store's pickup status on the store page and Show pickup timing is to show the store's pickup timing on the store page.
+2. Now configure pickup timing and pickup slot in backed sellers profile or frontend profile edit. **Show pickup availability** is to show the store's pickup status on the store page and **Show pickup timing** is to show the store's pickup timing on the store page.

 ![](Screenshot%202020-05-14%20at%202.46.24%20PM.png)